 The Badlands National Park

-As we pulled in my daughter and I caught a glimpse of a sign warning the prairie dogs have the plague.
-When paying the fee and receiving our map of the park we had to ask what that meant exactly.
+As we waited in line to pay the National Park fee, my daughter and I caught a glimpse of a sign warning us that the prairie dogs have the plague.

-According to the lady that was taking our money some of the prairie dogs do have the plague.
-The fleas that the prairie dogs can and do give them the plague.
-Like the real plague – This is, in fact, the same bacteria which causes plague in humans.
-It can be transmitted from prairie dogs to humans, though the risk is very low.
+Like the real plague?
+This is in fact, the same bacteria that causes the plague in humans.
+It can be transmitted from prairie dogs to humans, though the risk is low.

-I’m not standing in the middle of a prairie dog field.
-Check that off my list AND, the apothecary in Wall, lied!
-The prairie dogs have the plague.
-They outnumber people!
+Well, I’m not standing in any prairie dog fields and I will check that off my list.
+The apothecary in Wall lied.
+The prairie dogs have the plague and they outnumber humans!

-The views that we experienced provided a backdrop of surreal images.
-Just breathtaking!
-You can take a million pictures here and never be able to capture what your eyes can see.
+The views one experiences are surreal and breathtaking!
+You could take a million pictures and never be able to capture what your eyes can see.

 Hill City, South Dakota

-Home base.
-We rented an old mining house right in Hill City.
-Interesting home base!
-While unloading the cooler, I was being chased by a hen around the yard.
-At the time, I didn’t know all it wanted was attention.
+We rented an old mining house in Hill City to use as our home base for the trip.
+While unloading the cooler from the back of the car, I was being chased around by a rooster.
+At the time, I didn’t know that all he wanted was love and attention.

-On the left side of the house we had Hill City Mining Company.
-On the right, Naked Winery.
-We had private, off road parking.
+To the left of the house was Hill City Mining Company, and to the right was Naked Winery.

 The inside of the house was perfect.
 It had all the comforts of home.
-One bedroom downstairs, dining room, living room with Direct TV, bathroom with washer and dryer, kitchen with every appliance.
+One bedroom downstairs, dining room, living room with Direct TV, a bathroom with washer and dryer, the kitchen had every appliance one could ask for.
 Upstairs had two additional bedrooms and a bathroom.
 Everything was exceptionally clean and well stocked, right down to laundry soap.

-Time to grocery shop.
-We purchased meat for grilling suppers, full warm, breakfast items and items to make sandwiches for lunches.
+After completing our shopping list we went grocery shopping.
+We purchased meat for grilling suppers, breakfast items, and items to make sandwiches for lunches and snacks while hiking.
 Our bill for all our food was under $70.00.
-Which is going to save us from spending an exceptional amount of money on meals out.
+Which will save us from spending an exceptional amount of money on meals out.